maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 ![USB to IDE](images/USB-to-IDE.jpg)

-This enabled me to read my old CD-ROMs.
+This setup enabled me to read my old CD-ROMs.

-So, for example you could copy the RCX firmware files from the LEGO RIS CD-ROM.
+For example I could copy the RCX firmware files from the LEGO RIS CD-ROM.

-If you need more files, say _all_ because it is a setup CD-ROM, I advise to convert ("rip") the disk to an ISO file.
+If you need more files, say _all_ because it is a setup CD-ROM, I advise to convert ("rip") the entire disk to an ISO file.

 ### ISO files